cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     2. For expand\_message\_xmd ({{hashtofield-expand-xmd}}) with SHA3-256,
        HASH\_ID is "XMD:SHA3-256".

+Suites that use an alternative hash\_to\_field function that meets the requirements in {{hashtofield-exteff}} MUST indicate this by choosing a unique identifier for HASH\_ID.

 - MAP\_ID: a human-readable representation of the map\_to\_curve function
   as defined in {{mappings}}.
 These are defined as follows: